Astronomical Almanac ( Sun - Moon - Seasons )

 Winter Solstice Start of Winter December Solstice |

-Similarly, during September it is autumn time in the Northern hemisphere and September Equinox is called Autumnal Equinox and Fall Equinox while it is spring time in the Southern hemisphere and September Equinox is called Vernal Equinox and Spring Equinox.
-In other words on September Equinox it is autumn time in the UK, the USA, Canada, Russia, India and China while it is spring time in Australia, Argentina, Chile, New Zealand and South Africa.
+During the September Equinox, the seasons are reversed.
+It is autumn in the Northern Hemisphere, where it is called the Autumnal Equinox or Fall Equinox, while it is spring in the Southern Hemisphere, where it is called the Vernal Equinox or Spring Equinox.
+During the September Equinox, it is autumn in the UK, USA, Canada, Russia, India, and China, while it is spring in Australia, Argentina, Chile, New Zealand, and South Africa.

-To avoid any confusion Equinoxes are preferably referred as March Equinox (Northern Equinox) and September Equinox (Southern Equinox).
+To avoid confusion, the equinoxes are often simply referred to as the March Equinox and September Equinox.